cellulove/cellulove.github.io/_posts/2020-08-01-fatty-sheep.markdown

 ![fatty bairam sheep]({{ BASE_PATH }}/assets/images/sheep-fat.jpg)

-Happy Bairam feast everyone !! :)
+Happy Bayram feast everyone !! :)

 This sheeps wool is made of lipid tissue, fat cells with their signet ring appearance.
 Filled with a one large globule of fat that pushed the nucleus to one side.